lizmat/raku-all-modules/marcoonroad/Coro-Simple/README.md

 So, let's go see some examples.

-First, you declares a coroutine with:
+First and foremost, you declare a coroutine with:

 ```perl
 coro { ... }; # zero-arity coroutine